vilari-mickopf/audiocast/README.md

 # Audiocast

-Rtp streaming audio over network using pulseaudio module-rtp.
+Rtp streaming audio over network using pulseaudio module-rtp and using tcp port for easier control of the stream.

 # Getting Started